Best Samsung TVs Buying Guide: Welcome to What Hi-Fi?'s guide to the best Samsung TVs you can buy in 2020.

 Read the full Samsung QE65Q90R (65in) review

-The Samsung UE43RU7020 is the smallest size of the cheapest range of Samsung’s current TVs.
-If you are strapped for cash but still want to buy one of the latest flush of Samsung screens, then this is the one.
+The Samsung UE43RU7020 is the smallest size of the cheapest range of Samsung’s 2019 current TVs.
+If you are strapped for cash but still want to buy an excellent, small(ish) screen, this is the one.

 Black levels and detail are very good for a TV at this price – we're not talking OLED standards, but this is no hazy production – and there's good control of lighting.
 The 4K detail is good, too, and colours are natural if not quite of the richness Samsung is capable further up the food chain.

 As a small, budget TV, the UE43RU7020 deserves to be taken seriously.

 Read the full Samsung UE43RU7020 review

 First, the bad news: this 2019 TV has fewer backlight dimming zones than the Q90R, above, and it isn't as bright.
 The good news?
 It's quite a bit cheaper.
 All of its connections are tidily placed in a separate box rather than built into the set itself, which helps it stay rather slim and elegant, while the user interface and remote control work like a dream.